10 Steps for Planning a FuneralFederal Civilian Life

 - Must disclose in writing that some funeral arrangements, such as a funeral with viewing, may make embalming a practical necessity and, if so, a required purchase.

-For a “traditional,” full-service funeral: A casket often is the single most expensive item you’ll buy if you plan a service.
+For a “traditional,” full-service funeral, a casket is often the single most expensive item you’ll buy if you plan a service.
 Caskets vary widely in style and price and are sold primarily for their visual appeal.
 Typically, they’re constructed of metal, wood, fiberboard, fiberglass or plastic.
 Although an average casket costs slightly more than $2,000, some mahogany, bronze or copper caskets sell for more than $10,000.

 When you visit a funeral home or showroom to shop for a casket, the Funeral Rule requires the funeral director to show you a list of caskets the company sells, with descriptions and prices, before showing you the caskets.
 Industry studies show that the average casket shopper buys one of the first three models shown, generally the middle-priced of the three.
 So it’s in the seller’s best interest to start out by showing you higher-end models.
 If you haven’t seen some of the lower-priced models on the price list, ask to see them — but don’t be surprised if they’re not prominently displayed, or not on display at all.